Independent Legal Advice

 Burgess Thomson are happy to provide independent advice to their clients when needed in a legal matter.
 We can provide advice regarding loan and mortgage documents and explain the rights and obligations of a guarantor.
 We will take care to ensure you have a full understanding of the agreement you are signing.

 Find out more about how we can help Buying Property.

 Who should seek independent legal advice?

 Any individual entering into a legal agreement or signing a contract should seek independent legal advice.
 It is important for the individual to have a clear understanding of the document and conditions in which they are involved.
+It is also important to understand the potential ramifications of being a guarantor in a binding and enforceable agreement.
 A lawyer is able to provide the client an objective review of the document and ensure that they have not been pressured into signing anything without sound understanding.

 What is involved in getting independent legal advice?

 When providing legal advice, your solicitor will need to read through all documents in question and meet with you to discuss your reasons for entering into the agreement.
 If you are then satisfied with the conditions of the document you are required to sign a statutory declaration that states you have received independent legal advice.
 All matters discussed and your statutory declaration is kept on record for future reference.